ccattuto/riscv-python/README.md

 - The provided Makefile builds all Newlib examples using Newlib-nano (`--specs=nano.specs` linker option)
 - Newlib-nano's lazy initialization is triggered by `putchar('\0');`, as visible in all examples
 - The linker scripts and emulator assume 1Mb of RAM (addresses `0x00000000` - `0x000FFFFF`).
 If you change RAM size, make sure you update both the linker scripts and the `MEMORY_SIZE` constant in `risc-emu.py`
+- The emulator relies on ELF symbols for heap management and call tracing: do not strip ELF binaries.